-Deer, rabbits, and native plants
+Deer, rabbits, dogs

 Although human use accounts for the greatest loss of our natural landscape in Northern Virginia, deer run a close second in the disappearance of vegetation, not only in natural areas, but in home landscapes as well.
 As deer populations continue to expand, woods are being stripped of the vegetation that other wildlife depend on.